Thank you for supporting Pasadena City College's INSCAPE MAGAZINE.

 General Call for Submissions Open!

 All work submitted will be considered for both the Online and Print issues between Fall 2018-Fall 2019.
 Any theme.
+Issue will publish in Fall 2019.

 - Please submit all work in a single file (Except artwork).